-This Creamy Roasted Butternut Squash Soup is rich and velvety in texture and sweet and nutty in flavor!
-Topped with walnuts, crispy sage and a swirl of creme fraiche, this soup is decadent tasting, yet healthy on your waistline!
+This Creamy Roasted Butternut Squash Soup is rich and velvety in texture with a sweet and nutty flavor!
+Topped with walnuts, crispy sage leaves and a swirl of luscious creme fraiche, this squash soup recipe is decadently delicious and healthy too!

 The NSN Thanksgiving series continues, with the starter, appetite inducing, portion of your holiday meal.
 This soup is meant to be more of a secondary course.
 You know, pass around the phyllo cups and asparagus spears while you enjoy some banter and mingle with your guests.